lammps/lammps/doc/src/compute_temp_sphere.rst

 .. note::

-   This choice for degrees of freedom (dof) assumes that all finite-size spherical particles in your model will freely rotate, sampling all their rotational dof.
+   This choice for degrees of freedom (DOF) assumes that all finite-size spherical particles in your model will freely rotate, sampling all their rotational DOF.
 It is possible to use a combination of interaction potentials and fixes that induce no torque or otherwise constrain some of all of your particles so that this is not the case.
-Then there are less dof and you should use the :doc:`compute_modify extra <compute_modify>` command to adjust the dof accordingly.
+Then there are less DOF and you should use the :doc:`compute_modify extra <compute_modify>` command to adjust the DOF accordingly.

 The translational kinetic energy is computed the same as is described